Mountjoy Blount, 1st Earl of Newport: Personal details

-Mountjoy Blount was born circa 1597, one of four children born to Charles Blount, 8th Baron Mountjoy (1563-1606) and his partner Penelope Rich, Lady Rich (1563-1607).
+Mountjoy Blount was born circa 1597, one of four children born to Charles Blount, 8th Baron Mountjoy, (1563–1606) and his partner Penelope Rich, Lady Rich (1563–1607).
 His mother was married to Robert Rich, 1st Earl of Warwick; they separated shortly before Mountjoy was born, although they did not get divorced until 1605.
 Penelope was a sister of the Earl of Essex, executed for treason in 1601, making Blount a cousin to future Parliamentarian general Robert Devereux, 3rd Earl of Essex.

-This made Blount half-brother to Robert Rich, 2nd Earl of Warwick (1587–1658) and Henry Rich, 1st Earl of Holland (1590-1649).
-He also had three full brothers and sisters, Penelope (1592-?), Isabella, and Charles (1605-1627); almost certainly fathered by Charles Mountjoy, these children were brought up within the Rich family and appear in its pedigree, with the exception of Mountjoy, who was legitimised after his father's death.
+This made Blount half-brother to Robert Rich, 2nd Earl of Warwick (1587–1658), and Henry Rich, 1st Earl of Holland (1590–1649).
+He also had three full brothers and sisters, Penelope (1592–?), Isabella, and Charles (1605–1627); almost certainly fathered by Charles Mountjoy, these children were brought up within the Rich family and appear in its pedigree, with the exception of Mountjoy, who was legitimised after his father's death.

-On 7 February 1627, he married Anne Boteler, a niece of George Villiers, 1st Duke of Buckingham, a close friend and favourite of Charles I. They had five children who survived into adulthood; Isabella (1630-1655), Anne (1637-1651?), Mountjoy Blount, 2nd Earl of Newport (1630-1675), Thomas Blount, 3rd Earl of Newport (1637-1675) and Henry Blount, 4th Earl of Newport (1640-1679).
+On 7 February 1627, he married Anne Boteler, a niece of George Villiers, 1st Duke of Buckingham, a close friend and favourite of Charles I. They had five children who survived into adulthood; Isabella (1630–1655), Anne (1637–1651?), Mountjoy Blount, 2nd Earl of Newport (1630–1675), Thomas Blount, 3rd Earl of Newport (1637–1675), and Henry Blount, 4th Earl of Newport (1640–1679).
 All three of his sons died without children, allegedly because they were mentally disabled.
+Thomas Porter abducted, on 24 February 1655, Anne Blount, daughter of Mountjoy Blount, 1st Earl of Newport.
+For this, he was for a short time imprisoned, and the contract of marriage was declared null and void by the quarter sessions of Middlesex on 17 July following.
+A valid marriage subsequently took place, and they had a son George Porter (1659–1728).

 Career

-He became a member of James I's court, where he was something of a royal favourite, who played in a masque before the king mounted by James Hay, 1st Earl of Carlisle at Essex House on 8 January 1620/1621.
+Blount became a member of James I's court, where he was something of a royal favourite, who played in a masque before the king mounted by James Hay, 1st Earl of Carlisle, at Essex House on 8 January 1620/1621.
 He was part of the entourage that accompanied Carlisle on a diplomatic mission to Louis XIII after the passage of Prince Charles through Paris incognito on his way to Spain at the time of negotiations towards the ill-starred "Spanish Match".